Can social commerce actually work in the west?Clayton Chambers

 Let's be real.
 They've always been well-positioned for this, even though Mark Zuckerberg has been vocal about how they’ve moved “too slowly” as a company over the years.
 They've got the social infrastructure for it, easily the best brand and consumer adoption out of any app in the world, and all the first-party data you could ever want.

 Discoverability on Facebook and Instagram is second to none.
 Zuck & Co also have communication built into our consumption habits, WhatsApp and Messenger.
-As eCommerce shifted to the forefront, they’ve invested in Instagram Shopping, live streaming, Facebook Pay, and the infamous Facebook Marketplace.
+As eCommerce shifted to the the forefront, they’ve invested in Instagram Shopping, live streaming, Facebook Pay, and the infamous Facebook Marketplace.

 Oh, and they have a cool 1.9 billion daily active users.
-These factors position Facebook nicely to replicate the WeChat model, or at least own its version.
+These factors position Facebook nicely to replicate the WeChat model, or at least own its own version.

 Philip Jackson, founder of Future Commerce (podcast and newsletter focused on media and commerce) backs this notion.